Performance Testing and Optimization - Comprehensive Guide 2025

 Since 2021, Google penalizes slow sites in search results.

 Core Web Vitals are an official Google ranking factor.
-LCP (Largest Contentful Paint), INP (Interaction to Next Paint), CLS (Cumulative Layout Shift) - these metrics define user experience and affect search rankings.
-Lighthouse, WebPageTest, Chrome DevTools - measurement tools.
-The Next.js framework provides out-of-the-box optimization.
+LCP (Largest Contentful Paint), INP (Interaction to Next Paint), CLS (Cumulative Layout Shift): these metrics define user experience and directly affect search rankings.
+You can measure them with Lighthouse, WebPageTest, or Chrome DevTools.
+The Next.js framework has solid built-in optimizations for these.

 LCP - Largest Contentful Paint (target: <2.5s)